Title: | Refitting and Spatial Analysis in Archaeology |

 layer.attr |

-This function is a convenient function to obtain general information about a fragmentation graph.
+This function is a convenient function to get general information about a fragmentation graph.
 It is particularly useful for setting the parameters of the frag.simul.process

 function.